This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 Dan Waddel's The Blood Detective is a murder novel set in the past and present

-- The area's newer, wealthy residents are satirised in Rachel Johnson's novel Notting Hell
+- The area's newer, wealthy residents are satirised in Rachel Johnson's (sister of Boris Johnson) novel Notting Hell

 (2006) set in grand houses surrounding a fictional communal garden.